 West 17 Avenue Main Street

-The City has developed streetscape master plans for 17 Avenue S.W. based on citizen and stakeholder feedback, technical analysis, and financial considerations.
+The City has developed streetscape master plans for 17 Avenue S.W. based on feedback, technical analysis, and financial considerations.
 The plans support the needs identified by the community and provides a vision that guides the detailed design and construction phases.

 The final design for the 17 Avenue Main Street projects includes: